Insights, Products

 “Is RCS secure?”
 “How useful is it?”
 “Is RCS a good thing?”
 “Is it really secure?”

-Do any initial Google or Reddit search on the security of Rich Communication Services (RCS) messaging and you’re bound to see these questions pop up.
+If you’ve done any Google or Reddit search on the security of Rich Communication Services (RCS) messaging lately, you’ve likely come across these questions.
 With Apple support for RCS being rolled out and its enhanced interactivity compared to SMS, RCS is transforming how we communicate.
-But with all this change, it’s natural to ask if RCS can deliver the security we need, especially for business communications.
+And now, with Apple committing to end-to-end encryption for RCS in an upcoming iOS update, the conversation around security is evolving.

-We sat down for a Q&A with Miriam Liszewski, RCS Commercial Product Manager at Sinch, who has over four years of experience from Google shaping RCS Business Messaging (RBM) strategies.
+We sat down for a Q&A with Miriam Liszewski, RCS Commercial Product Manager at Sinch, who has over four years of experience from Google shaping RCS for Business (previously called “RBM”) strategies.
 We asked Miriam all about the security of RCS messaging and asked her to address some of the most common questions about its benefits and limitations.

 Miriam Liszewski: At a high level, RCS offers a richer messaging experience than SMS – and this includes its more robust security measures.
 This includes measures like encryption in transit (i.e., the encryption of data as it moves between a user’s device and services) and end-to-end encryption in some cases.
 This ensures that messages remain secure as they travel over networks.

-RCS Business Messaging (also known as RBM) shares the same security framework as RCS, but RBM also includes an additional layer of protection focused on business verification, which helps establish trust between businesses and consumers.
+RCS for Business shares the same security framework as RCS, but the business solution also includes an additional layer of protection focused on business verification, which helps establish trust between businesses and consumers.

 This verification process helps prevent spam and phishing attacks which are common in traditional SMS.